Have you been injured in an accident?

 Should I provide a statement to the insurance company?

-It is highly recommended that you do not provide a statement about your accident or injuries to the insurance company of the party at fault for your injuries, whether you feel fine or are in pain, without first consulting a personal injury lawyer.
+It is highly recommended that you do not provide a statement about your accident or injuries to the insurance company of the party at fault for your injuries, whether you feel fine or are in pain, without first consulting a car accident lawyer.
 The insurance company can and likely will use your statement as evidence against you later when you file a car accident claim.

 Being in a car accident may have been so traumatic for you that you want to speak with your family members and friends about it and possibly talk about it on social media.
 While you should talk with your closest family members and professionals to deal with the trauma, whatever you say or post online may be used later when you file a claim or are in court because of the incident.
 In other words, your social media posts may be considered by the court to be public statements even if not intended as such.